 When the SEC\$M_EXPREG flag is set, the second inadr longword is ignored, while bit 30 (the second most significant bit) of the first inadr longword is used to determine the region of choice.
 If the bit is clear, P0 is chosen; if the bit is set, P1 is chosen.
-On Alpha and I64 systems, bit 31 (the most significant bit) of the first inadr longword must be 0.
-To ensure compatibility between VAX and Alpha or I64 systems when you choose a region, HP recommends that you specify, for the first inadr longword, any virtual address in the desired region.
+On Alpha and Integrity server systems, bit 31 (the most significant bit) of the first inadr longword must be 0.
+To ensure compatibility between Alpha and Integrity server systems when you choose a region, HP recommends that you specify, for the first inadr longword, any virtual address in the desired region.